-The Planning Center is a proactive setting designed to help students problem solve, develop appropriate school and classroom behaviors, and reduce the need for classroom removal.
-It can provide social and emotional support, interventions and remedial supports for academics while the students are supervised.The Planning Center is the last stop before a student is removed from the building, and the first stop when a student returns from being suspended or involuntarily transferred from a school.
+The Planning Center is a proactive setting designed to help students solve, develop appropriate school and classroom behaviors, and reduce the need for classroom removal.
+It can provide social and emotional support, behavioral interventions, and planning and organizational support for academics while the students are supervised.The Planning Center is the last stop before a student is removed from the building, and the first stop when a student returns from being suspended or involuntarily transferred from a school.
 This initial visit may consist of a 15-minute meeting between the PCIA and the student, which is an important part of transitioning students from suspension or as new enrollees to a school.
 Students will receive support that will help prepare them to return to a cohesive learning environment.
-If a student continues to experience difficulties, the PCIA may refer the student to the Student Support Team.The Planning Center Instructional Aide (PCIA) assumes the role of a supportive resource to help students improve their conduct; to develop their self-esteem; to encourage them to achieve and behave positively; and to experience a respectful environment with firm behavioral expectations.To learn more about the purpose of The Planning Center, view the brochure below!
+If a student continues to experience difficulties, the PCIA may refer the student to the Student Support Team.The Planning Center Instructional Aide (PCIA) assumes the role of a supportive resource to help students improve their conduct; develop their self-esteem; encourage them to achieve and behave positively; and experience a respectful environment with firm behavioral expectations.To learn more about the purpose of The Planning Center, view the brochure below!

 Who can refer a student to the Planning Center?